 Lou Tullio: A Real Erie Guy is the most comprehensive book to date on Erie, Pennsylvania's 6-term Mayor, Louis J. Tullio (1916-1990).
 Published by the Jefferson Educational Society, this book - written by Cory Vaillancourt - offers a revealing look at the life and times of one of the most significant and heavily mythologized politicians in the history of Erie.

-by Cornell Green
+By: Cornell Green

-by Cornell Green
+By: Cornell Green

-Due to the demand by young readers (3-6 grades), their teachers and parents, the Perry 200 and the Jefferson Society wrote and illustrated a young readers edition of the Victory book to make sure that more of our young learn about our community’s awesome past.
-Five thousand have been passed to young readers all over the county and copies are available at the Jefferson Society.
+readers edition to make sure that more of our young learn about our community’s awesome past.
+Five thousand have been passed to young readers all over the county and copies are available at the JES.
 (38 pp.)

-by David Frew, Ph.D. and Jerry Skrypzak, B.A.
+By: David Frew, Ph.D. and Jerry Skrypzak, B.A.
 (Published 2011)

 A story of history and hope, Fortune and Fury details the lives of the people who earned a living on the shores of the greatest of the Great Lakes while revealing errors made as well-intentioned fishermen struggled to earn a living.
 The stories illuminate an amazing history as well as a hopeful future for a sustainable fishery and a pristine lake.